|

 was completed for the test reel that got the

-project the green light.
+project a green light.
 And once filming

 commenced, Cooper told scriptwriter Rose to